MobileShopper for Android

 Settings View and Subviews

-On the left is the dialog for configuring the units available for specifying item quantities, with the options menu open.
+Below on the left is the dialog for configuring the units available for specifying item quantities, with the options menu open.
 To add a unit, use the Add menu item.
 To rename a unit or delete a unit, tap on the unit and choose Rename or Delete from the resulting quick action bar.
 The Rename choice becomes Edit in the inventory interaction styles.
 Use of the Edit action allows you to specify the mapping between the units you have defined and standard units, which is required for MobileShopper to perform conversion between different units.The Edit dialog is shown on the right.

 You can also change the order of the units by tapping and holding on the drag icon on the right hand side, dragging to the desired position, then dropping it.

-This is the dialog for reordering the shopping aisles (the categories as they appear on the needed tab.
+Below is the dialog for reordering the shopping aisles (the categories as they appear on the needed tab.
 You can change the order of the aisles by tapping and holding on the drag icon on the right hand side, dragging to the desired position, then dropping it.

 About Dialog and Version History